 - Paper Towels

 - Soap powder

 It’s pretty easy to clean this baby up.
-Fill a bucket with water, add soap powder, and then stir it with a stick.
-Gently pour the water on the griddle and then rinse it off with some paper towels.
+Fill a bucket with water and add a little dish soap.
+Gently pour the soapy water on the griddle and then rinse with clean water.

 #3 Dab it with oil

 When you season a griddle, you create a natural stick-resistant surface that’s incredibly durable.
 What you're actually doing is burning off the organic compounds in the oil and leaving a polymer that bonds to your griddle plate.
 The one secret to remember is to only use a very thin layer of oil for each coat.
 A thick coat of oil during the seasoning process will lead to future chipping and a build up of sticky gunk on your griddle plate.

 We highly recommend you use the Blackstone Griddle Seasoning & Cast Iron Conditioner (Available in stores or on our website).
 If you don't have the Blackstone Griddle Seasoning, other regular cooking oils will work.
 So now you're asking yourself "If other oils will work why recommend Blackstone's Griddle Seasoning"?
 Our experience has shown that our proprietary blend works incredibly well for your initial seasoning AND provides superior protection in between uses.
 Long-term protection was particularly important to us while developing our Griddle Seasoning to ensure you protect your investment and have an excellent experience griddling for a long, long time.

 So, don't stress about what other type of oil to use.
 Make your pick among any of these oils and just remember "thin, multiple layers".